XEDGit/memdetect/README.md

    *Watch out, some external functions will create confilct and crash your program if you intercept them, try to filter them out with `-fo`, but in most cases this option is overkill anyway*

    - `-ix | --include-xmalloc`: This option will include in the output the calls to xmalloc and xrealloc

-   - `-or | --only-report`: Only display the leaks report at the program exit

    - `-nr | --no-report`: Doesn't display the leaks report at the program exit